 - Easy to earn

-Since these points can be transferred to a variety of other loyalty programs, these points give you many more options than any other type of rewards.
+Since these reward points can be transferred to a variety of other loyalty programs, these points give you many more options than other types of reward points.
 When you're ready to book a trip, you get to pick the program that offers the best rules or the best price.

-If you need a short, nonstop flight British Airways' distance-based awards can cost half as much as the competition.
-If you want to visit multiple destinations, a program like United MileagePlus lets you build them into your itinerary for the same cost as a simple round trip.
-Since both are Ultimate Rewards transfer partners, Chase points allow you to capture the best parts of both airline programs while reducing your downside risk from a devaluation.
+If you need a short, nonstop flight, British Airways' distance-based awards can cost half as much as the competition.
+If you want to visit multiple destinations, a program like United MileagePlus lets you build them into your itinerary for the same cost as a simple round trip, thanks to its Excursionist benefit.
+Since both are Ultimate Rewards transfer partners, Chase points allow you to capture the best parts of both airline programs while reducing your risk from a devaluation in either program.

 Lastly, these points are among the easiest to earn.
-Each program has a full lineup of rewards cards that come with lucrative welcome bonuses.
-Many of these cards also earn extra points on specific types of purchases.
+Each program has a full lineup of rewards cards that come with lucrative welcome bonuses and award points on your daily purchases.

 - Maximizing value can be complicated

 With so many ways to redeem your points, it can be more challenging to decide on the best course of action.
 If you're a perfectionist by nature, it can be easy to overanalyze the options, wonder if you're getting the best possible deal.
 But we'll take too many options over minimal options every time.
 Don't forget to put a value on the time you spend searching for awards.
 You can request expert help with a booking right from your AwardWallet account.
 If you have transferable points, your booking expert can provide even better options.